fablabbcn/fablabbcn-legacy-web/_posts/news-post/2016-01-27 fab academy kickoff.md

 &nbsp;

-## What you are going to find
+## What about the students?

-This edition of the Mini Maker Faire will host different activities merging new technologies, interactive demonstrations, new materials, community building and much more!
+This edition of the FabAcademy

 &nbsp;